 Kushner appears to have also tried to hide his knowledge of other contacts between the campaign and Russian-linked individuals.
 While reports indicate that Kushner initially claimed he did not remember any communications between the Trump team and WikiLeaks during a closed-door meeting with Congress, news broke that Donald Trump Jr. had been secretly communicating with WikiLeaks, and had reportedly emailed Kushner telling him about this communication.

-Corey Lewandowski, Hope Hicks, Stephen Miller, and Sam Clovis were also made aware of some of their colleagues’ Russian contacts during the campaign.
-Papadopoulos emailed Lewandowski, Miller, and Clovis numerous times about arranging a meet-ing between Putin and Trump in April 2016.
+These contacts began early in the campaign.
+In November 2015, Ivanka Trump reportedly helped to facilitate contacts between Michael Cohen and a Russian athlete who allegedly wanted to arrange a meeting between Trump and Putin regarding the prospects of a Trump Tower Moscow project.
+Later, Corey Lewandowski, Hope Hicks, Stephen Miller, Sam Clovis, and John Mashburn were made aware of some of their colleagues’ Russian contacts during the campaign.
+Papadopoulos emailed Lewandowski, Miller, and Clovis numerous times about arranging a meeting between Putin and Trump in April 2016.
+He also emailed Trump campaign policy director John Mashburn “alerting the Trump campaign that Russia had damaging information about Hillary Clinton.”
 Page informed Lewandowski and Clovis about his trip to Russia; Lewandowski initially denied having any knowledge of this, but he later said that his “memory [had] been refreshed” about Page’s emails.
 Page also testified that in June 2016, he believed he emailed Hicks asking permission to travel to Russia.
 In November 2016, Hicks stated (in regards to contacts between the Trump team and Russia), “It never happened.
-There was no communication between the cam-paign and any foreign entity during the campaign.”
+There was no communication between the campaign and any foreign entity during the campaign.”

 Finally, five other transition officials were made aware of Flynn’s December 2016 phone calls with Russian ambassador Sergey Kislyak.
 K.T.
 McFarland reportedly knew about these calls, even though she later testified before Congress claiming she had not been aware of any “issues or events” related to Flynn’s contacts with the Russian ambassador.
 McFarland emailed Tom Bossert about the phone calls as well; it was reported that Bossert then forwarded the email “to six people on the transition team, including Bannon, Priebus, and Spicer.”